damien-king/iBooks2Anki/README.md

 (imo) price.

 This script automatically fetches definitions based on a few conditions as detailed below so please read the Dictionaries section first to see if it will suit your needs.
+It has only been tested for French and on OSX Catalina.

 # Usage